kmgowda/SBK/README.md

                      otherwise, Maximum records per second by writer(s);
                      and/or
+                     Number of records per second by reader(s) -ro <arg>           Readonly Benchmarking,
+                     Applicable only if both writers and readers are set;
+                     default: false
-                     Number of records per second by reader(s) -rsec <arg>         Number of seconds/step for readers, default: 0 -rstep <arg>        Number of readers/step, default: 1 -seconds <arg>      Number of seconds to run
+ -rsec <arg>         Number of seconds/step for readers, default: 0 -rstep <arg>        Number of readers/step, default: 1 -seconds <arg>      Number of seconds to run